dmvassallo/EmbeddingScratchwork/README.md

 3. In Settings, on the left, under “Security,” expand “Secrets and variables” and click “**Actions**.”
 4. Click “New repository secret.”
-5. Put `OPENAI_API_KEY` as the name—this is so that it will appear in the codespace as the value of the environment variable of the same name, which is consulted for the OpenAI API key.
-As the value, put the OpenAI API key that you generated for the specific purpose of using for this codespace.
+5. Put `OPENAI_API_KEY` as the name (because [`test.yml`](.github/workflows/test.yml) is written to expect the secret to have that name).
+As the value, put the OpenAI API key that you generated for the specific purpose of using for CI on this project.
 6. Click “Add secret.”

 It’s a good idea to read the relevant security guides: